Leadtech/boot-rabbit-mq/README.md

 ```

-### Implementing queue workers as command line applications
+### Implementing queue workers as command line using boot

-Although this library should work well with symfony2 applications or other frameworks based on symfony components this code was originally written
-to be used with Boot.
-Boot is a minimalistic framework build upon symfony's DependencyInjection, EventDispatcher and Console components and uses composer for
+Boot is a minimalistic framework build upon symfony components such as DependencyInjection, EventDispatcher and Console components and relies solely on composer for package management and auto-loading.
+Boot was created to provide a very basic yet elegant way to bootstrap an application.
-package management and auto-loading.
-Boot is focused on minimalism and flexibility.
-Boot is very suitable for rapid development of console applications.
-Feel free to check out the PHPBoot repository.
-You will find a ready to use console application in the examples folder.
-Boot provides a solution to implement your queues and commands using dependency injection without having to bootstrap the symfony framework
-for each worker.

-To bootstrap an application simply execute the following:
+Boot makes it very easy to create a console application to run a queue worker.

+This is an example of how to bootstrap a console application:

 ```
 #!/usr/bin/env php